 Aquariums and terrariums have some similarity in that they are glass containers, but while one contains fish in a natural environment, the terrarium contains a mini garden, kept in a unique environment that’s conducive for plant growth.

-Examples of plants that thrive well in open terrariums are succulent plants like cacti, aloe vera, and jade plants.
-Closed terraria contain moisture-loving plants like ferns, moss, air-plants, and orchids.
+The kind of plants you can grow in terrariums depends on whether they are the open or closed types.
+Plants that thrive well in open terrariums are succulent plants like cacti, aloe vera, and jade plants. while closed terraria are best planted with moisture-loving plants like ferns, moss, air plants, and orchids.

 Plant Terrariums as a Home Décor Item